yak-was-here/yak-was-here/data/work/yourpbfriend.md

     url: https://www.facebook.com/YourPBfriend/
   - title: 'Best Paintball Setups Video'
     url: https://www.youtube.com/watch?v=IGxCeL8g8hI
 summary: 'I worked as a Web Developer and Digital Marketer for YourPbFriend from 2014-2016.
 During that time, I helped YourPbFriend.com become the fastest growing online Paintball retailer &mdash; peaking at #2 by sales in 2015-2016 &mdash; and the #1 choice for Paintball gear trade-ins.
-I aggressively focused on our competitive advantage in used Paintball markers.
-This took shape in SEO, an in-depth trade-in web application, a robust used gun rating system, and delivery of high-quality product photos and videos.
+This was made possible by focusing on our experience with used Paintball markers.
+I made this competitive advantage central to our business model with tasks including SEO, an in-depth trade-in web application, a robust used gun rating system, and delivery of high-quality product photos and videos.
 Our trade-in program is emulated by virtually every other online paintball retailer today.'
 tags: